po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/16-Stu_Functions/README.md

-🏗️ Write Function to Evaluate Equality of Two Values
+# 🏗️ Write Function to Evaluate Equality of Two Values

 Work with a partner to implement the following user story:

 * In this activity, you will work with a partner to write a function that takes in two values and evaluates equality.

+* In this activity, you will work with a partner to write a function that takes in two values and evaluates equality.

-## Instructions
+## Acceptance Criteria

-* It is done when I provide two values in function arguments and it evaluates if the two functions are strictly equal.
+* It is done when I provide two values in function arguments and the function evaluates the values' equality.

 * It is done if "They are equal in type and value" is logged if the values are strictly equal.